wkok/buy2let/README.md

 - serve as a showcase of some of the ClojureScript / re-frame concepts I've learned
 - invite collaboration as to ClojureScript / re-frame usage & best practices
 - serve as an example of a real world ClojureScript / re-frame application
-- be potentially useful as a portfolio management tool for a [buy-to-let](https://en.wikipedia.org/wiki/Buy_to_let) property investor
+- be potentially useful as a portfolio management tool for a [buy-to-let](https://en.wikipedia.org/wiki/Buy_to_let) property investor (The [Buy2Let Portfolio Manager](https://www.buy2let.app/) online service & mobile app is built from this repository)

 ## Demo